-Jake Xu of Bath-based multi-disciplined creative design and brand communications agency Xcetra Media explains the benefits of planning your approach to marketing
+Jake Xu of Bath-based multi-disciplined creative design and brand communications agency Ready explains the benefits of planning your approach to marketing

-"We formed the business in 2007.
+"We formed Xcetra Media in 2007.
 In less than three years, we grew from a two-man band with a couple of clients to an experienced agency.
-We now have more than 30 national and international clients, including Universal Studios, Soap & Glory, Fish4, UKTV and five of UK's biggest magazine publishing houses – Immediate Media (formerly BBC Magasines), EMAP, Future, IPC Media and Bauer.
+Now rebranded as Ready, we have more than 30 national and international clients, including Universal Studios, Soap & Glory, Fish4, UKTV and five of UK's biggest magazine publishing houses – Immediate Media (formerly BBC Magasines), EMAP, Future, IPC Media and Bauer.

 "We specialise in graphic design, brand development, email communications, web design, customer publishing and design for print.